 Another consideration when implementing a Pull System with Kanban is when to reorder or determining the order cycle.

-A "collection post" can be an actual collection center for Kanban cards or tags or it may be a lane or staging area.
+A "collection post" can be an actual collection center for Kanban cards or it may be a lane or staging area.
 Sometimes, such as in the above example for the vending machine, there is not a physical collection post since the signal is sent to the supplier electronically.
 The collection post is on a software system and the supplier replenishes the amount consumed each week.

 A few options of reordering: